To effectively make your website most prominent to users, you need to provide as much information as possible to search engines.

 What is even more useful is to implement schema markup into your site, so that search engines can readily understand all the information available, assign it greater value and make your site more prominent in the SERPs.

 What is Schema Markup?

 Structured data essentially is code that is written to a specific formula that allows search engines to properly identify clues to follow that logical flow of information.

-While schema markup doesn’t actually help with your SEO, it does improve your positioning in the SERPs, which opens the door to all sorts of potential business and revenue.
-Using schema markup allows search engines to more accurately match user intent with search results, which means that it can be a more effective way to drive traffic and qualified leads to your website.
+Using schema markup for all types of content( including articles, products, reviews, blogging and more) allows search engines to more accurately match user intent with search results, which means that it can be a more effective way to drive traffic and qualified leads to your website.

 The key is in the level of detail that you provide for the rich snippets, which are the black lines of text underneath the search result.

 There are different ways to put schema markup on your pages; some are easy and well-suited to beginners, like using Microdata or schema plugins to easily add structured date to your website.